asalinas9/bamazon/README.md

 This means updating the SQL database to reflect the remaining quantity.
 Once the update goes through, show the customer the total cost of their purchase.

+## Below, you will find screenshots of the node commands for each requests we made.
+As well as screenshots of the Database created on MySQL